 The Top 10 Marvel Games Of All Time

-Marvel Ultimate Alliance 3: The Black Order releases July 19, but if you’re itching to jump into the role of one of Marvel’s legendary heroes there are already a number of great Marvel-themed games on the market.
-In honor of our Marvel Ultimate Alliance 3 cover story in the June issue of Game Informer, we’ve assembled the ultimate list of Marvel games every comic fan should play.
+In honor of our Marvel's Midnight Suns cover story this month, we wanted to repromote this list from 2019 of the ten best Marvel-themed visio games.
+If you’re itching to jump into the role of one of Marvel’s legendary heroes there are a number of great games on the market.
+We’ve assembled the ultimate list of Marvel games every comic fan should play.

 10. X-Men 2: Clone Wars